Cork 20 Rally: 2021

 The event was provisionally planned as a stage of the FIA ERT Celtic Rally Trophy on 25-26 September 2021.
 However, as the COVID-19 pandemic continued into 2021 and all motorsports events in Ireland remained suspended, the Irish Tarmac Rally Championship, which traditionally featured Cork 20 Rally, was cancelled.
 At the end of May 2021, as the vaccinations were progressing, Motorsport Ireland announced that motorsports events could resume from 7 June 2021, subject to local restrictions.
 There was no championship, but some event dates were announced.

 Cork 20 Rally was moved to 19 September, and took place as a one-day event, consisting of 117.30 km in 9 stages (3×3 format).
-The organisers also featured a 4km Saturday shakedown stage in Kartworld Complex, Watergrasshill.
+The organisers also featured a 4km Saturday shakedown stage at the Kartworld complex, Watergrasshill.
 This was the first rally event in Ireland in the 18 months since the first COVID-19 lockdown.
 The event attracted 165 entries, with 151 starting on the day.
 The overall winners were Callum Devine and Brian Hoy in a Ford Fiesta R5.